2023 Essay Prize Topic: Methodology

-The topic for this year’s prize is ‘Emotions’.
+The topic for this year’s prize is ‘Methodology’.
 We intend this topic to be understood very broadly, so as to include related issues in any area of philosophy and from any philosophical tradition.

 In assessing entries priority will be given to originality, clarity of expression, breadth of interest, and potential for advancing discussion.
 All entries will be deemed to be submissions to Philosophy.